 - b.
 Discretionary Dismissal.
-The University may dismiss the Formal Complaint or any allegations therein, if at any time during the investigation or hearing: - i. a Complainant notifies the Equal Opportunity and Diversity Officer in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein; - ii. the Respondent is no longer enrolled in or employed by the University; - iii. specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein; or - iv.
+The University may dismiss the Formal Complaint or any allegations therein, if at any time during the investigation or hearing: - i.
+A Complainant notifies the Director of Equal Opportunity in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein; - ii. the Respondent is no longer enrolled in or employed by the University; - iii. specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein; or iv.
 The alleged sexual harassment occurred prior to August 14, 2020, in which case, the University's Harassment, Discrimination and Sexual Harassment Policy shall be used.

-The Equal Opportunity and Diversity Officer may dismiss a Formal Complaint at any time in the process if it becomes aware that one of the foregoing reasons for dismissal applies.
+The Director of Equal Opportunity may dismiss a Formal Complaint at any time in the process if it becomes aware that one of the foregoing reasons for dismissal applies.

-Upon a dismissal required or permitted under this section, the Equal Opportunity and Diversity Officer will promptly send written notice of the dismissal and reason(s) therefore simultaneously to the parties.
-The Equal Opportunity and Diversity Officer may also refer the matter for resolution to the appropriate department under the applicable University Policy.
+Upon a dismissal required or permitted under this section, the Director of Equal Opportunity will promptly send written notice of the dismissal and reason(s) therefore simultaneously to the parties.
+The Director of Equal Opportunity may also refer the matter for resolution to the appropriate department under the applicable University Policy.